3dcitydb/3dcitydb-docs/source/impexp/export.rst

    :name: impexp_XML_query_dialog_fig
    :align: center

-   Input field to enter an XML-based query expression for CityGML exports.
+   Input field to enter an XML-based query expression.

 The XML query is entered in [1].
 This requires knowledge about the structure and the allowed elements of the query language.
 A